-1) All listening selections are from Architecture and Fine Arts Library; please plan your time accordingly.
-A lack of planning on your part does not necessarily constitute an emergency on the part of our non-existent library support staff.
+Policies:1) All listening selections are from the AFA Library Listening Area; please plan your time accordingly.
+A lack of planning on your part does not necessarily constitute an emergency on the part of the library support staff.

 2) Late work is not accepted.

-5) Sign-in/out is required when using the studio.
+6) Sign-in/out is required when using either the lab or studio.
 You must return the studio to the normal condition after each use or your use privileges will be removed.

 These resources include: